-Our responsibilities for this review are established in the United Kingdom by our profession's ethical guidance and the audit guidance set out in the Audit Code of Practice and the Regularity Audit Framework issued by the SFA and Young People's Learning Agency ('the YPLA').
-We report to you whether, in our opinion, in all material respects, the College's expenditure and income for the year ended 31 July 2010 have been applied to purposes intended by Parliament and the financial transactions conform to the authorities which govern them.
+Our responsibilities for this review are established in the United Kingdom by our profession's ethical guidance and the audit guidance set out in the Audit Code of Practice and the Regularity Audit Framework issued by the SFA and YPLA.
+We report to you whether, in our opinion, in all material respects, the College's expenditure and income for the year ended 31 July 2011 have been applied to purposes intended by Parliament and the financial transactions conform to the authorities which govern them.